NCU-CC/API-Documentation/README.md

 HTTP Status Code | Description
 ---------------- | -----------------
 400              | invalid body or parameter.
+401              | access a protected resource with an invalid token.
-403              | access a protected resource with an invalid access token.
+403              | access a protected resource with an token from invalid client.
 404              | resource not found.
+405              | invalid request method
 500              | internal server error.

 ## Problems?